likeastore/notifier/README.md

 });
 ```

+Note, there should be only one resolve function for action, otherwise the exception is thrown.

 ### Skipping action

 For any reason, action could be skipped, means that it could be resolved but will not be executed.